miner2046/Bonkcoin-core/doc/files.md

 ## Legacy subdirectories and files

-These subdirectories and files are no longer used by Bonkcoin Core:
+These subdirectories and files are no longer used by Friccoin Core:

 Path           | Description
 ---------------|-------------